SciML/Surrogates.jl/docs/src/index.md

 - Linear
 - Radial Basis
 - Kriging
+- Custom Kriging provided with Stheno
 - Neural Network
-- Support vector machine
+- Support Vector Machine
 - Random Forest
+- Second Order Polynomial
+- Inverse Distance

-After the Surrogate is built, we need to optimize it with respect to some objective function.
+After the surrogate is built, we need to optimize it with respect to some objective function.
 That is, simultaneously looking for a minimum **and** sampling the most unknown region.
 The available optimization methods are: